ModelPredictiveControl.jl: advanced process control made easy in Julia: Case Studies

 \subsubsection{Linear Model Predictive Controller}

 The objective is to maintain both the water temperature and level at their respective setpoints while constraining the level above 45:

 \spacerepl

-By default, \texttt{LinMPC} controllers use \texttt{OSQP.jl} \citep{osqp} to solve the problem, soft constraints on output predictions $\mathbf{\hat y}$ for feasibility, and a \texttt{SteadyKalmanFilter} to estimate the plant states\footnote{An internal model structure could have been used with \texttt{estim = InternalModel(model)} and \texttt{mpc = setconstraint!(LinMPC(estim); ymin=[45, -Inf])}, as an alternative to state estimators.
-It was tested on this example and it gave similar results.}.
+By default, \texttt{LinMPC} controllers use \texttt{OSQP.jl} \citep{osqp} to solve the problem, soft constraints on output predictions $\mathbf{\hat y}$ for feasibility, and a \texttt{SteadyKalmanFilter} to estimate the plant states.
 The default predictive and control horizons are $H_p = 10 + n_k$ and $H_c = 2$, respectively, where $n_k$ is the number of delays in the linear model.
 The $H_c$ value is small by default to reduce the computational burden and the aggressiveness \citep{mpcHcAnalysis}.
 An attentive reader will also notice that the Kalman filter estimates two additional states compared to the plant model.
 These are the integrating states for the unmeasured plant disturbances, and they are automatically added at the model measured output $\mathbf{y^m}$ by default if observability is preserved.

 Before closing the loop, the actual plant input $\mathbf{u}$ and measurement $\mathbf{y^m}$ should initialize the estimates $\mathbf{\hat{x}}$ at the steady-state solution that leads to $\mathbf{\hat{y}^m}(0)=\mathbf{y^m}(0)$.
 This approach results in a bumpless transfer, especially with estimators in the predictor form.
 The \texttt{initstate!} function finds this solution for \texttt{LinModel}.
 Since the plant is the model here, its output initializes the states. \texttt{LinModel} objects are callable for this purpose.
 Once done, imposing step changes on the setpoint \texttt{ry} and on a load disturbance \texttt{ul} tests the closed-loop performance of \texttt{mpc}: